shovanroyUSA/Agnentic-ZTA/README.md

-# 🧠 Agentic-ZTA: Agentic AI with Zero Trust Architecture
+# 🧠 Agentic-ZTA: Agentic AI based Zero Trust Architecture

-This repository presents a modular framework for integrating Agentic AI systems with Zero Trust Architecture (ZTA).
+This repository presents an Agentic AI based Zero Trust architecture (Agentic-ZTA) where autonomous AI agents are entrusted to enforce zero trust principles.
+These agents independently identify and respond to vulnerabilities and take decisions without human oversights.
 It emphasizes secure explainability, behavioral fingerprinting, and resilient multi-agent workflows.

 ---